kuvivek/drivingTheoryInGermany/README.md

 425. How do you secure a car with a manual gearbox against rolling away on a downhill slope?
 ✅ Apply the parking brake
 ✅ Engage first gear or reverse gear
-❌Put the gear lever in neutral position
+❌ Put the gear lever in neutral position
 **Comment**:  A car parked on a hill must be secured against rolling away.
 For vehicles with manual transmission,
 apply the parking brake (handbrake) and engage first gear or reverse gear.

 426. At 10.40, you enter an area where parking is allowed for 2 hours when using a parking disc.
 What time must you set on
 the parking disc?
-❌13.00
+❌ 13.00
 ✅ 11.00
-❌12.40
+❌ 12.40
 **Comment**:  The parking disk is set so that the pointer points to the half-hour mark following the time of arrival.
 This means
 that 11 o'clock must be set here.
 Make sure that the parking disk is easy to read from the outside.

 427. You have stopped in a parking strip and now want to exit your vehicle.
 What must you do in this situation?
 I observe the traffic approaching from the rear
 ✅ by looking in my left-hand exterior rear-view mirror before opening the door
-❌just by looking through the slightly opened door
+❌ just by looking through the slightly opened door
 ✅ by glancing over my left shoulder before opening the door
 **Comment**:  If you want to get out of the vehicle, you must not endanger moving traffic (including cyclists) and pedestrians.
 After stopping, I first look in the wing mirror .
 Before opening the door, I look over my shoulder to make sure that nobody